inet-framework/inet/showcases/emulation/basic/doc/index.rst

 way.
 The focus is on the different possibilities of this division of the conceptual network, the required simulation and real-world configuration, and the operation.

+  so

+  -the basic concepts of emulation...that is, extracting some part of the simulation to the real world

+  The focus is on the different possibilities of this division of the conceptual network, the required simulation and real-world configuration, and the operation.

 INET version: ``4.1``

 Source files location: `inet/showcases/emulation/basic <https://github.com/inet-framework/inet-showcases/tree/master/emulation/basic>`__